check-spelling-sandbox/materialize/doc/developer/design/20230615_webhook_source.md

 > The `BYTES` option may be deferred to future work.

 If the constraint expression evaluates to `true`, the incoming HTTP request is accepted.
-If the constraint expression evalutes to `false` or NULL, or produces an error, the incoming HTTP request is rejected with a 403 Forbidden status code.
+If the constraint expression evaluates to `false` or NULL, or produces an error, the incoming HTTP request is rejected with a 403 Forbidden status code.